-1. The Charter School may employ certificated teachers and administrators who are receiving retirement benefits from the public employee retirement system of Idaho (PERSI) for positions requiring such certification provided such individuals were not promised "rehire" by the School before their retirement was in effect.
-Said employees are hereinafter referred to as "retiree" or "retirees".
+1. The Charter School may employ a person previously employed as a school district or charter school instructional, pupil service, or other certificated staff member, certificated teacher or administrator who is receiving retirement benefits from the public employee retirement system of Idaho (PERSI) for positions requiring such certification provided such individual was not promised "rehire" by the School before their retirement was in effect.
+These employees are referred to below as "retiree" or "retirees".